Your Medicare Coverage

 How often is it covered?

-Medicare Part B (Medical Insurance) covers nebulizers (and some medicines used in nebulizers if considered reasonable and necessary) as durable medical equipment (DME) that your doctor prescribes for use in your home.
+Medicare Part B (Medical Insurance) covers nebulizers (and some medicines used in nebulizers if considered reasonable and necessary).
+These are covered as durable medical equipment (DME) that your doctor prescribes for use in your home.

 Your costs in Original Medicare